Mosquito control: Larviciding

 Control of larvae can be accomplished through use of contact poisons, growth regulators, surface films, stomach poisons (including bacterial agents), and biological agents such as fungi, nematodes, copepods, and fish.
 A chemical commonly used in the United States is methoprene, considered slightly toxic to larger animals, which mimics and interferes with natural growth hormones in mosquito larvae, preventing development.
 Methoprene is frequently distributed in time-release briquette form in breeding areas.
 Another chemical is Temefos or temephos, a sand granular insecticide is used to treat water infected with disease carrying insects.

 It is believed by some researchers that the larvae of Anopheles gambiae (important vectors of malaria) can survive for several days on moist mud, and that treatments should therefore include mud and soil several meters from puddles.

 Adulticiding

 Control of adult mosquitoes is the most familiar aspect of mosquito control to most of the public.
 It is accomplished by ground-based applications or via aerial application of residual chemical insecticides such as Duet.
 Generally modern mosquito-control programs in developed countries use low-volume applications of insecticides, although some programs may still use thermal fogging.
 Beside fogging there are some other insect repellents for indoors and outdoors.
 An example of a synthetic insect repellent is DEET.
 A naturally occurring repellent is citronella.
 Indoor Residual Spraying (IRS) is another method of adulticide.
 Walls of properties are sprayed with an insecticide, the mosquitoes die when they land on the surface covered in insecticide.

+A major challenge for chemical control is the development of insecticide resistance.
+When the same larvicides or adulticides are used repeatedly, mosquitoes with genetic changes that protect their nervous system or improve detoxification are more likely to survive and reproduce.
+Over time, these traits can spread through the population, reducing the effectiveness of spraying and other chemical tools and complicating control of diseases such as malaria and dengue.
+To slow resistance, many programs rotate different insecticide classes and combine chemical treatments with non-chemical measures such as source reduction and biological control.

 To control adult mosquitoes in India, van mounted fogging machines and hand fogging machines are used.